yeasy/docker-compose-files/hyperledger/README.md

 $ docker tag yeasy/hyperledger-fabric:0.6-dp hyperledger/fabric-membersrvc:latest
 ```

+The community [images](https://hub.docker.com/r/hyperledger/) are also available at dockerhub, use at your own choice.

 ### Setup network

+*Just ignore if you are not familiar with Docker networking configurations.*

+The template can support using separate network for the chain.

+By default, the feature is disabled to use the shared Docker network.

-If you want to enable the external network options in the compose files, please create two Docker networks for usage.
-Otherwise, just ignore.
+If you want to enable the feature, just uncommend the networks section at the bottom, and create the following two Docker networks.

 ```sh
 $ docker network create fabric_noops
 $ docker network create fabric_pbft